cgvoller/standardisingScripts/README.md

 # standardisingScripts
 A snippet to help standardise scripts in R

+# Current Templates

+- cctumaintemplate.txt : Main file template to produce reports using CCTU package
+- genericconfigtemplate.txt : configuration template for loading and installing packages as well as functions and themes
+- pastefile.txt : For copying file paths correctly in R. It will paste forward slashes
+- script_template.txt : A generic, all-purpose template

 # How to use snippets

 - Tools -> Global Options -> Code -> Editing -> Edit Snippets